Skip to main content

 ▪ Strengthening End Markets for Recycled Materials

-Our strategy to support a more circular economy aims to use more sustainable packaging materials and designs that use less virgin plastic.
-This means incorporating more PCR content where possible, working to reduce or eliminate unnecessary materials, redesigning packaging to be compatible with recycling and composting systems and exploring reuse and refillable packaging models.
+Our strategy aims to use more sustainable packaging materials and designs that use less virgin plastic.
+This means incorporating post-consumer recycled (PCR) content where possible, working to reduce or eliminate unnecessary materials, redesigning packaging to be compatible with recycling and composting systems and partnering to evolve reuseable and refillable packaging models, where appropriate.

-Beyond KDP’s design innovations, collective action is critical to advance effective and efficient policy solutions, such as well-designed Extended Producer Responsibility (EPR) programs, invest in infrastructure modernization and engage consumers to act in more sustainable ways.
-To help make this happen, we partner with a wide variety of external organizations, including state/provincial and municipal government leaders, recyclers, non-governmental organizations (NGOs), industry peers and suppliers.
+Beyond KDP’s design innovations, collective action is critical to advancing effective and efficient policy solutions, such as well-designed Extended Producer Responsibility (EPR) programs, investing in circular infrastructure, supporting resilient end markets and engaging consumers to act in more sustainable ways.
+To help make this happen, we partner with a wide variety of external organizations, including federal, state, provincial and municipal government leaders, recyclers, composters, non-governmental organizations (NGOs), industry peers and suppliers.

 We also strive to improve resource recovery so that valuable materials are reused, recycled and composted, rather than ending up in landfills.
 Each of our manufacturing sites supports this commitment through production optimization and investing in reducing, reusing and recycling materials and resources.
-To further support consumers, we now offer a take-back recycling program intended for consumers who live in communities where Keurig K-Cup pods are not currently accepted for recycling.
-To help close the loop of the circular economy, we help strengthen end markets for recycled materials by purchasing and incorporating PCR content where we can across our packaging portfolio and in our coffee makers.
+To further support closing the loop of a circular economy, we offer a take-back recycling program intended for U.S. consumers who live in communities where Keurig K-Cup pods are not currently accepted for recycling and work with partners to help recycle our coffee makers*.
+In addition, we purchase and incorporate PCR content where we can across our packaging portfolio and in our coffee makers to help strengthen end markets for recycled materials.

 Management Approach

-KDP’s cross-functional teams across all geographies, including Procurement, Research & Development (R&D), Packaging Innovation, Operations, Government Affairs and Sustainability, collaborate to advance our packaging and circular economy goals.
+KDP’s cross-functional teams across all geographies, including Procurement, Research & Development (R&D), Packaging Innovation, Marketing, Operations, Government Affairs and Sustainability, collaborate to advance our packaging and circular economy targets.

 We leverage third-party design standards and guidelines, such as the Association of Plastic Recyclers (APR) Design Guide® for Plastics Recyclability, to inform our packaging’s compatibility with recycling infrastructure against industry accepted criteria.
-We track and measure the impact of our efforts by reporting them through organizations including the Global Commitment, led by the Ellen MacArthur Foundation (EMF) in collaboration with the UN Environment Programme, the Canada Plastics Pact and World Wildlife Fund (WWF)’s ReSource: Plastic.
+We track and measure the impact of our efforts by reporting them through organizations including the Global Commitment, led by the Ellen MacArthur Foundation (EMF) in collaboration with the UN Environment Programme and the Canada Plastics Pact.

 We also work with regulatory agencies to meet and report on various packaging compliance regulations across North America, such as EPR programs, Deposit Return Systems (DRS) and minimum recycled content requirements in place in certain jurisdictions.
 We continue to update and modernize our technology and data reporting systems so we can optimize our measurement and reporting for compliance and regulatory requirements.